johncornflake/python-deepdive/learnin-part1.md

 Some floats are not perfectly represented and may have odd conversions into fractions.
 For example, float 0.3 will not give 3/10 as expected, but a very large num/denom.
 Fraction's max_denominator will approximate the denominator to the max.

+### Floats - Internal Representation
+In CPython (most python) floats are in IEEE double-precision binary float, or binary64.
+Numbers like .1 are approximations, because in binary .1 cannot be represented (similar to .3 which is actualy .3333... to infinity) and the numbers are _approximates_.
+To prove this, (0.1+0.1+0.1 == 0.3) returns False!
+Check with format(n, '25f') to display more

 ### Floats: Equality Testing
 One way to compare is to use an epsilon.
 For example, with an epsilon of .0001: `abs(a-b) > eps`.
 This is fine for many numbers, but as numbers scale up it gets less reliable.
 Another way is relative tolerance, which fails as numbers get closer to 0.
 With a tolerance of .1% (or .0001), This formula is `tolerance = rel_tol * max(a,b)`